shivpranay5/SasInfoTechnologies/README.md

 # Step 2: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# To update Build and push into cpanel
+npm run build
 ```

 ## What technologies are used for this project?